jmheretik/kirby-vue-starterkit/README.md

-# Kirby API/[JSON](https://github.com/jmheretik/kirby-json-vue-starterkit#kirby-json-vue-starterkit) Vue starterkit
+# Kirby API/[JSON](https://github.com/jmheretik/kirby-json-vue-starterkit#kirby-apijson-vue-starterkit) Vue starterkit

 This is a proof-of-concept project which uses [Kirby](https://getkirby.com/) as a headless CMS at the backend and [Vue.js](https://vuejs.org/) as a UI library at the frontend.
-The communication in between is handled using the [Kirby's built-in REST API](https://getkirby.com/docs/guide/api/introduction).
+The communication in between is handled using the Kirby's [built-in REST API](https://getkirby.com/docs/guide/api/introduction).

+- If you wish to use JSON [Content Representations](https://getkirby.com/docs/guide/templates/content-representations) instead of the API, check my other project [kirby-json-vue-starterkit](https://github.com/jmheretik/kirby-json-vue-starterkit).

 Snippets, templates and their specific JS/CSS from the Kirby [Starterkit](https://github.com/getkirby/starterkit) have been ported to Vue.js [Single File Components](https://vuejs.org/v2/guide/single-file-components.html).
 This project is trying to be a simple, zero-setup, straightforward, 1:1 port with the least possible modifications done to the original Starterkit in order to serve as a nice starting point for people wanting to use Vue.js with Kirby.

 The project benefits from all the standard tools used in modern frontend development.
-For more details visit: [Vue CLI](https://cli.vuejs.org/).
+For more details visit [Vue CLI](https://cli.vuejs.org/).

 ## Demo